decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 In the Ethereum community, a pattern known as ERC1056 (see [2]) utilizes a smart contract for a lightweight identity management system intended explicitly for off-chain usage.

-We propose a new DID method that allows any any Ethereum smart contract or key pair account to become a valid identity.
+The described DID method allows any Ethereum smart contract or key pair account to become a valid identity.
 An identity needs no registration.
 In the case that key management or additional attributes such as "service endpoints" are required, we deployed ERC1056 smart contracts on: